backstage/backstage/docs/frontend-system/building-apps/02-configuring-extensions.md

 description: Documentation for how to configure extensions in a Backstage app
 ---

 All extensions in a Backstage app can be configured through static configuration.
-This configuration is all done under a the `app.extensions` configuration key.
+This configuration is all done under the `app.extensions` configuration key.
 For more general information on how to write configuration for Backstage, see the section on [writing configuration](../../conf/writing.md).

 ## Extension Configuration Schema